The Physics of Data Egress: How to Burn $180k in a Weekend

 Egress Gravity=Volume×Dependency×Velocity

-Vendor white papers often claim that compression solves this problem.
+Vendor white papers claim compression solves this.
 In real-world systems, it rarely does.
 Compression works on bulk, low-change datasets.
-It fails spectacularly on high-velocity streams — log ingestion, CDC replication, ML inference telemetry — where the entropy of change is high and the window for batching is low.
-In those environments, compression reduces size marginally but does nothing to address the fundamental physics of continuous movement.
+It fails on high-velocity streams — log ingestion, CDC replication, ML inference telemetry — where entropy is high and the batching window is low.
+In those environments, compression reduces size marginally but does nothing to address the physics of continuous movement.

 This is why CDC architectures matter.
 They don’t compress the data — they eliminate unnecessary movement by transmitting only the semantic delta.
-This is the same design philosophy we apply in our Lambda Cold Start Optimization work: minimize cold paths, eliminate unnecessary state movement, and collapse cost into deterministic flows.
+Minimize cold paths, eliminate unnecessary state movement, and collapse cost into deterministic flows.
+The same principle governs the Modern Infrastructure & IaC architecture philosophy: eliminate waste at the design level, not the remediation level.

 The Bandwidth Throttle

 Even if money were no object, bandwidth remains a hard ceiling.
-A 10Gbps link, under perfect conditions, caps at roughly 1.25 GB/s.
-That means a 500TB dataset requires a minimum of 112 hours to transfer — and that assumes zero packet loss, no retries, no throttling, and no competing workloads.
+A 10Gbps link under perfect conditions caps at roughly 1.25 GB/s.
+That means a 500TB dataset requires a minimum of 112 hours to transfer — assuming zero packet loss, no retries, no throttling, and no competing workloads.

 In practice, real-world throughput is lower.
 TCP backoff, encryption overhead, NAT traversal, and transient congestion all degrade effective bandwidth.
 This is why we never trust vendor calculators when planning migrations.
 We baseline with iperf3 in isolated environments to measure actual sustained throughput under production-like conditions before committing to timelines or budgets.